En3rGy/14100_Hue/README.md

 other ones.

 One module provides an auto discovery on the Hue bridge in order to receive the bridges IP address.
 A HS reboot is necessary, if the bridge IP chances!
+Alternatively, a manual IP can be provided.
+In that case, no auto discovery is performed.
+The manual IP can be updated during runtime.

 All outputs are configured as _send-by-change (sbc)_.